If science takes the back burner in your school, a unit on winter animals is an exciting way to incorporate more science into your January plans!

-Since there is so little scheduled time for it, I want to make sure my lessons are meaningful and engaging.
-I make sure they are well-planned, concise and to the point, keeping the big ideas and standards in focus.
+Since there is often such little scheduled time for science, I want to make sure my lessons are meaningful and engaging.
+I make sure they are well-planned and concise, keeping the big ideas and standards in focus.

 My Animals in Winter unit does just that.
 Each lesson includes interactive activities to get your kids moving to learn about animal adaptation.
 It integrates all subject areas to help connect learning.
 Here’s some of what we do!